Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 The Research on Transition Programs

-Transition programs for internationally educated nurses have shown promising results.
-A 2022 study examined the effectiveness of these programs in helping IENs acclimate to the U.S. healthcare system.4 IENs who participated in a 5-week clinical and cultural transition program, which included logistical support for migration, were assessed by nurse leaders after their first 90 days of employment.
+IENs who participated in a 5-week clinical and cultural transition program, which included logistical support for migration, were assessed by nurse leaders after their first 90 days of employment.
 The findings were encouraging, indicating that transition programs, combined with ongoing support, can enhance the development of IENs as competent care providers and streamline their path to licensure.

 “Because we were nurses for over 10 years, we were required to be trained for 1 month only.
-I would say it really helped since our senior nurses were really accommodating, helpful, understanding, and patient with our learning adjustments.” — Leona O., an IEN from the Philippines
+I would say it really helped since our senior nurses were really accommodating, helpful, understanding, and patient with our learning adjustments.”

 UWorld Nursing’s NCLEX Prep Resources

-2024 NCLEX Pass Rates for International Students - UWorld Nursing vs Total
+2024 NCLEX pass rates for international students: UWorld Nursing vs total

-We attribute our enhanced performance to our item development process.
+We attribute our enhanced performance to our item-development process.
 While our primary goal is to prepare students from all backgrounds for their licensure exams, our greater focus is on fostering the clinical reasoning and judgment skills essential for providing quality patient care.
 We accomplish this through:

 • Exam items created by practicing nurse educators from across the U.S. and Canada